Zinfira/Week3-Roman_Numerals/README.md

 * This program requires to have a web browser as Google Chrome, Safari or Mozilla Firefox

-_{You can clone this program to your desktop or download the zip file on this page: https://github.com/bowty14/romanNumerials.git}_
+_{You can clone this program to your desktop or download the zip file on this page: https://github.com/bowty14/romanNumerials.git and https://github.com/Zinfira/Week3-Roman_Numerals.git}_

 ## Known Bugs